 The course also introduces the essential elements of the Canadian legal system, such as democracy, the rule of law, constitutional supremacy, parliamentary sovereignty, judicial independence and federalism.
-The course will cover the rights enshrined in the Canadian Charter of Rights and Freedoms, as well as those aboriginal and treaty rights guaranteed by Section 35 of the Constitution Act, 1982.
+The course will cover the rights enshrined in the Canadian Charter of Rights and Freedoms, as well as those Aboriginal and treaty rights guaranteed by Section 35 of the Constitution Act, 1982.

 By the end of this course, students should be able to:

-|Amending the Constitution of Canada Assignment (Individual)||15%|
+|Division of Powers Assignment (Individual)||15%|

-|Canadian Judicial Council Simulation (Group)||15%|
+|Canadian Judicial Council Group Report||15%|